-PhD Student in Environmental Engineering at the Colorado School of Mines
+Postdoctoral Research Associate in the Department of Civil and Environmental Engineering at the Colorado School of Mines

-Ph.D., Environmental Engineering In Progress, Colorado School of Mines, Colorado
+Ph.D., Civil and Environmental Engineering 2022, Colorado School of Mines, Colorado

 M.S., Environmental Engineering (2016), Fudan University, Shanghai, China

 B.S., Environmental Engineering (2013), Hefei University, Hefei, China